Hoya australis is also known as a wax vine or common waxflower. It is the most famous hoya variety after Hoya carnosa.

-Hoya australis have a tolerance for oversight.
-The low-maintenance Hoya australis is best for any indoor location and does not need lots of water or resources.
+Hoya australis plants have a tolerance for oversight, and the low-maintenance Hoya australis is best for any indoor location as it does not need lots of water or resources.
+Read this complete guide for everything you need to know!
+You can also check out our guide on how to care Hoya Cumingiana succulent.

 The Basic Plant Care For Hoya Australis